Projects

 Mersey Coastal Breeding Birds

-We are delighted to announce that we have been successful with our application to receive funding from the Natural England Species Recovery Programme Capital Grants Scheme to enhance saltmarsh habitats for breeding birds through our Mersey Coastal Breeding Birds project!
+We received funding from the Natural England Species Recovery Programme Capital Grants Scheme to enhance saltmarsh habitats for breeding birds through our Mersey Coastal Breeding Birds project.

-The Mersey saltmarshes are home to skylark, lapwing and other ground breeding birds such as oystercatchers or common terns, all of which are all Section 41 listed, meaning they are of principle importance to the conservation of England’s biodiversity.
-Over the next 2 years, the Mersey Gateway Environmental Trust (MGET) will be working on both Astmoor marsh (Wigg Island) and Widnes Warth to provide bespoke and targeted habitat management that seeks to improve conditions for breeding success of these species.
+The Mersey saltmarshes are home to ground nesting birds such as skylark, lapwing, oystercatchers, and common terns.
+We at MGET worked on both Astmoor marsh (Wigg Island) and Widnes Warth to provide habitat management to improve conditions for breeding success of these species.

-We will take established methods from the agricultural sector and make adaptations to suit the local saltmarsh environments, in order to provide more opportunities for the birds to raise their young.
-If successful, MGET will be contributing to the recovery success of the species and new methods on how to manage saltmarsh for a number of species.
-MGET will be supporting several student projects associated with the saltmarsh enhancement to ensure monitoring and analysis of results, and we will be working closely with our partners The Conservation Volunteers (who will also be doing some work as part of this project at Port Sunlight River Park), and Halton Borough Council as the landowner.
+We took established methods from the agricultural sector and made adaptations to suit the local saltmarsh environments, in order to provide more opportunities for the birds to raise their young.
+We supported several student projects associated with the saltmarsh enhancement to ensure monitoring and analysis of results, and we worked closely with our partners The Conservation Volunteers and Halton Borough Council as the landowner.

 More information on the Species Recovery Programme can be found here.